fwuffyboi/peek/README.md

 This request took 4ms(precisely 4.029865ms) total to complete.
 This includes getting all the data, reverse geolocating the IP, etc., and sending the response back to the client.

 ![Screenshot](/src/assets/readme/ss-api-endpoints.png)
+URL: `/api/`

 The above screenshot shows the API endpoints available to the client.
-This is the response from the `/api/` endpoint.

 ![Screenshot](/src/assets/readme/ss-api-index.png)
+URL: `/`

 The above screenshot shows the index page of the API.
 This is the response from the `/` endpoint.